ivanp7/archipelago/README.md

 ## Application configuration

-An application configuration is a container of steps, which describes what contexts to initialize and how, share pointers between contexts, invoke actions on contexts, etc.
+An application configuration is a list of steps that form an application ready for execution.

-Thus a container of contexts is formed, which is called an application.

-A configuration step is a structure containing a type id and type-specific data.
+A configuration step is a structure containing a type ID and type-specific data.
-There are the several types of configuration steps:
+There are several types of configuration steps:

-* `init`: create a context and add it to the container of application contexts;
+* `init`: create a context and add it to the application contexts;
-* `final`: destroy a context and remove it from the container of application contexts;
+* `final`: destroy a context and remove it from the application contexts;
 * `set`: call a setter function on a context;
-* `assign`: call a setter function on a context and pass another context or output of a getter function to it;
+* `assign`: call a setter function on a context and pass it another context or output of a getter function to it;
 * `act`: call an actor function on a context.

 ## Finite state machine